Environment Center reported that a strong geomagnetic storm

 The shock front struck Earth's magnetosphere around 0240 UT on

 A blast of solar wind from the sun on October 21

 is creating strong geomagnetic storm conditions a day later

 The Ultraviolet Imager on NASA's polar spacecraft captured dramatic images this morning of an aurora borealis in progress over the northern United States.
 Aurorae -- sometimes called Northern Lights -- are luminous multi-colored curtains of light most often seen in the skies at very high northern and southern latitudes.
 They occur because Earth's magnetic field interacts with the solar wind, a tenuous mix of charged particles blowing away from the sun.
 Auroral light results from electrons and protons striking molecules in the Earth's upper atmosphere.

 Right: These images were captured by the Ultraviolet Imager on NASA's Polar spacecraft's on Friday, October 22.
 They show UV emissions from aurora borealis during a strong geomagnetic storm.
-Click for a more detailed animation (2.8MB animated gif).
+Click for a.
 For movies of last night's aurora as seen by the visible camera on Polar click here.

 Sign up for our EXPRESS SCIENCE NEWS delivery